 Most people nowadays have smart phones which integrate many different components and features to help make life a little bit easier.
 I’m sure you’ve even heard of LG’s new era of smart fridges.
 And as technology gains more intelligence, it’s only a short amount of time until we reach the era of Smart Cars and here’s what we predict the features will include;

-Your car could be a universal hub having its own internet connection using 3G or 4G.
-You are likely to be able to use your car as a WiFi hotspot for other devices such as your smart phone or tablet, when you travel within a certain distance of your house it could turn your central heating on for you and it could even let you know you are out of milk when you are near the supermarket (if you have a smart fridge for it to talk to!).
+Your car could be a universal hub having it’s own internet connection using 3G or 4G.
+You are likely to be able to use your car as a WiFi hotspot for other devices such as your smart phone or tablet, and when you travel within a certain distance of your house, it could turn on your central heating for you or even let you know you are out of milk when you are near the supermarket (if you have a smart fridge for it to talk to!).

 When an accident happens in a car, the occupants are not always able to call the emergency services.
 A new system could see your car automatically contacting them for help with either a voice call or simply sending your GPS location so that help can be instantly sent, directly to you.

 Some cars today, such as BMW, already come with smart windscreen wipers that detect when it is raining and automatically wipe the screen, and detect when to turn your full beams on and off in the dark.
 Smart headlights will also adjust the brightness depending on light levels, weather conditions and other factors, meaning being blinded by other motorists could soon be a thing of the past!